brujoand/vtcunit/README.md

 Based on my previous work on Bauta.
 Seems to be working well, but could probably be slimmed down a bit.

+All you need is a varnish folder.
+Put some vtc in there.
+If you want to keep the container running after tests have completed add -e "KEEP_RUNNING=true" to the docker run command.
+If you would also like to run your custom vcl's when the tests are completed just add them to the varnish folder.
+Varnish will load 'default.vcl' and anything that file includes.

 Build and run with docker:

 ```